 Category Column/Field Description Search results details) and a lis st of available version-lice see Version-license insta onents, each component with a set of details (see Component ense instances to which you can associate with the current nces).
 The following describes the information shown for each Component details content describing th The details for a given component can include the component's product logo, vendor content describing the component, and a link to the actual OSS or third-party product.
-It also includes the following component details from the Code Insight data library.
-Component The name of the OSS or third-party component and its internal ID, as identified in the Code Insight data library.
+It also includes the following component details from the Code Insight Data Library.
+Component The name of the OSS or third-party component and its internal ID, as identified in the Code Insight Data Library.
 Possible Licenses License candidates that can be associated with this component.
-Custom Component The Yes or No value, indicating whether the component is custom (created by a user) or provided as part of the Code Insight data library. СРЕ The list of CPE names-from the National Vulnerability Database-that are mapped to the component.
+Custom Component The Yes or No value, indicating whether the component is custom (created by a user) or provided as part of the Code Insight Data Library. СРЕ The list of CPE names-from the National Vulnerability Database-that are mapped to the component.
 CPE (Common Platform Enumeration) is a structured naming scheme that includes the component's vendor and product names in the following format: cpe:// <part>:<vendor>:<product></product></vendor></part> where <part> is either ${\bf a}$ (applications), ${\bf h}$ (hardware platforms), or ${\bf o}$ (operating systems).</part> Note • The data provided represents only the part, vendor, and product; the version information is truncated from the CPE string.

-Table 8-43 - Lookup Component Window (cont.)
+Table 8-44 - Lookup Component Window (cont.)

-Category Column/Field Description Version-license instances The information for each component includes a list of its available version-license instances.
-(To toggle between showing or hiding the list, click Show Versions/Instances or Hide Instances .)
-From this list, you can do any of the following: Select a given ver item. sion-license instance to associate with the current inventory Register a new ve rsion-license instance for the component.
-If the component is custom, edit the component as needed.
-A bar graph is included with each instance to show its current security-vulnerability counts by severity level (if any).
-See Security Vulnerabilities Associated with Inventor for details.
-Use This Instance Click this button to associate the version-license instance with the inventory item you are currently creating or editing.
+Category Column/Field Description Version-license instances nch component includes a list of its available version-license between showing or hiding the list, click Show Versions / cances.)
+From this list, you can do any of the following: Select a given ver item. sion-license instance to associate with the current inventory Register a new ve ersion-license instance for the component.
+If the component is custom, edit the component as needed. • . d with each instance to show its current security-vulnerability el (if any).
+See Security Vulnerabilities Associated with Inventory Use This Instance Click this button to associate the version-license instance with the inventory item you are currently creating or editing.
 You are directed back to the inventory item, now showing the new component-version-license association.
 Register New Instance Click this button to add a new version-license instance to the component.
-From the Version dropdown list, select an existing version associated with this component (as stored in the Code Insight data library), or create your own version.
+From the Version dropdown list, select an existing version associated with this component (as stored in the Code Insight Data Library), or create your own version.
 From the License dropdown list, select an existing license associated with this component, or choose Select Your Own License to select or create a different license.
 New instances are made available at the global level for use by inventory in other projects.
 Edit Custom Component (Available if the component is custom) Click this button to open the Edit Custom Component window to update the component properties.
 For information on editing a custom component, see Creating and Editing Custom Components.